Jurickson Profar Player Props: Rockies vs. Braves

 Jurickson Profar At The Plate

-- Profar has 16 doubles, two triples, five home runs and 28 walks while hitting .243.
+- Profar is hitting .243 with 17 doubles, two triples, five home runs and 28 walks.

-- In four games this season, he has hit a long ball (6.6%, and 1.8% of his trips to the dish).
+- In 6.5% of his games this season, he has homered, and 1.8% of his trips to the plate.

-- Profar has driven in a run in 17 games this year (27.9%), including seven games with more than one RBI (11.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Profar has had at least one RBI in 27.4% of his games this year (17 of 62), with two or more RBI seven times (11.3%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.